lsaravia/AmazonFireTippingPoints/Appendices.md

 $p_{\text{original}} = \frac{p_{\text{estimated}} - 0.05 \times p_{\text{deforested}}}{0.95}$

-estimating $p_{\text{original}}= 2.8 e-05$, check the source code "AmazonasModelFireParameted.Rmd" for detailed calculations.
+estimating $p_{\text{original}}= 2.8 e-05$, check the file "AmazonasModelFireParameted.Rmd" for the source code of the calculations.

 Then we estimated a mean deforestation of 0.03% annually, from Hansen remote sensing product [@Hansen2013], so after the fitted period each year we have 0.003 increment in the proportion of forest that burns and recover annually, fixing $p_{\text{original}}$ we can estimate the variation in $p_{\text{estimated}}$ due to deforestation.

-Given the assumption that $\theta = p/f$ remains constant within the fitted data period, we can estimate the growth in $f$ attributed to deforestation.
+Given the assumption that $\theta = p/f$ remains constant, we can estimate the growth in $f$ attributed to deforestation.
 For an annual deforestation rate of 0.03%, the resulting mean increase in $f$ 1.036 per year, while $\text{Forest growth} = 1/p$ ---which is the parameter we used in the model--- has a mean decrease of 0.97 per year.
 The resulting $f$ can be observed in the figure S23 for RCP 4.5 and figure S24 for RCP 8.5.

 ## Amazonas monthly fires and fire size distribution